A weighted FDR procedure under discrete and heterogeneous null distributions: A weighted FDR procedure for discrete paradigm

 \subsection{A new grouping algorithm}

+For $i=1,...,m$, let $H_{i}$ denote the status of the $i$th null hypothesis, such that $H_{i}=0$ or $1$ means that the $i$th null hypothesis is true or false.
+Let $p_{i}$ be the p-value associated with the $i$th null hypothesis.
+We take the convention that any CDF is right-continuous with left-limits and let $\mathcal{D}$ be the set of CDFs. $\mathcal{D}$ contains many types of CDFs that are commonly encountered in multiple testing.
+For example, it contains the CDF of the standard uniform random variable, the CDFs of p-values induced by permutation tests, and the CDFs of p-values of BTs or FETs.
+The metric we take to group CDFs is the infinity norm for functions.
+Namely, the distance between any two $F$ and $G$ in $\mathcal{D}$ is defined as

+Clearly, the distance is $0$ between any two CDFs of p-values that are uniformly distributed with the same discontinuities.
+For example, this is true for the CDFs of p-values under the null hypothesis in the continuous paradigm and for any two p-value CDFs obtained from permutation test.

 For a p-value, call its distribution under the null hypothesis the ``null distribution" and that under the alternative hypothesis the ``alternative distribution".
-Let $F_i$ be the null distribution of p-value $p_i$, and assume that each $F_{i}$ has a nonempty, finite support $S_i$.
-Set $\mathcal{C} =\left\{ F_{i}:i=1,\ldots,m\right\}$.
+Let $F_{i}$ be the null distribution of p-value $p_{i}$.
+Set $\mathcal{C} =\left\{ F_{i}:i=1,\ldots,m\right\} $.
+To partition $\mathcal{C}$ into $l_{\ast}$ groups with minimal group size $g_{\ast}$ such that each group contains less heterogenous CDFs, we propose a grouping algorithm $\mathcal{G}_{\delta}$ as \autoref{Alg1}.
+The grouping algorithm accounts for the practical need of a minimal group size.
+Once the set $\mathcal{C}$ is partitioned, the set of null hypotheses and that of p-values are partitioned accordingly.
+When the null distributions of p-values are identical such as those in the continuous paradigm or induced by permutation test, $\delta\equiv0$ and $\mathcal{G}_{\delta}$ automatically forms one group.
+Further, we do not assume that a group structure exists among hypotheses.